Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Communications and Sensing Protocols

 where

 and $\rho_\textrm{SO}$ and $\rho_\textrm{ISAC}$ are the power spectral densities of the SO band and ISAC band, respectively.
-The radar signal propagates through the sensing channel $\mathbf{G}_\text{AP,s}$ in (\ref{sensing_channel}), and its corresponding echo signal is received at the AP along with the uplink communication signals from the IIoT devices.
+The radar signal propagates through the sensing channel $\mathbf{G}_\text{AP,s}$ in (\ref{sensing_channel}), and its corresponding echo signal is received at the AP along with the uplink communication signals from the users.